 Machine learning doesn’t need our rules.
 It succeeds by being better than we are at the things we’re good at: the learned, insightful, creative, what-if, fuzzy-shades-of-grey type thinking.
 Machine learning software learns quickly, creates insight, is nuanced, and never forgets.
 Practical and affordable machine learning solutions are now overturning our expectations of computing and knowledge work.
 Once the domain of math geniuses and computer geeks, this technology is now popping up in all kinds of software.
 Machine learning engines are available via the cloud, with literally thousands of engineers at Amazon busily developing applications (to name just one company in the deep learning space).
 The technology is fast becoming mission critical for financial services by addressing a whole slew of previously unsolvable problems.

 Yet, while almost nobody doubts that machine learning is a superior hammer, it’s not yet clear where the nails are for financial services, nor where to find the problems for this solution.
 This is my advice on where to aim your hammer.

 What is machine learning?

-Machine learning is a branch of AI (artificial intelligence), and a keystone technology for much of today’s most disruptive technology, including self-driving cars, natural language processing, and genomics.
+Machine learning is a branch of AI (artificial intelligence), and a keystone technology for much of today’s most disruptive technology, including self-driving cars, natural language processing and genomics.

 The term, coined by Arthur Lee Samuel in 1959, refers to a field of study that “gives computers the ability to learn without being explicitly programmed”.
 Instead of being given a set of instructions and static parameters to follow, the software learns how to operate through its own data analysis.
-Once taught, AI systems can generalize and derive insights that conventional computer programs can’t.
+Once taught, AI systems can generalise and derive insights that conventional computer programs can’t.

 Machine learning attributes